seanmclane/mesaoverland/src/content/campers/flatbed/fulllong.md

 ---
 name: Full Size 8' Flat Bed
-short_description: Fits full size trucks with 8' beds
+short_description: Fits full size trucks with 8' flat beds
-description: "Designed for midsized trucks like the Ford Ranger and Toyota Tacoma, this truck camper is ready for whatever adventure you throw its way.
-  Its compact and lightweight construction helps you get to the places you love without sacrificing comfort. "
+description: "Designed for full-size trucks with aftermarket flatbeds such as a Ram 3500 or a Ford F250. "
 photo: /images/uploads/20240222_103050.jpg
 shell_price: 16600
-lead_time_weeks: 14
+lead_time_weeks: 16
 features:
   - name: Aluminum extrusion exoskeleton frame for long life and rigidity.
 (2 pieces to eliminate “thermal bridging”)